 Usually, you get the error bash permission denied when running some script/file that does not have execute permissions.
-All you need to do is to change file permissions and add executive one.
+It is one of the most common Magento errors.
+All you need to do to fix it is to change file permissions and add executive one.

 To fix the bash permission denied error follow these steps:

 1. Open terminal (shell)